isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 increasingly carbon-constrained and climate-impaired.
 If we delay action, the eventual adjustment will be sharper, more costly and more disruptive for us.</p>
-<p>&nbsp;At the same time, we must calibrate our climate actions carefully,
+<p>At the same time, we must calibrate our climate actions carefully, taking
-taking into consideration global developments, to manage near-term costs and competitiveness for our households and our industries.</p>
+into consideration global developments, to manage near-term costs and competitiveness for our households and our industries.</p>
 <p><strong><em>Staying the Course</em></strong>
 </p>
 <p>Let me outline now our approach.</p>
 <p><em>Carbon Tax</em>
 </p>
-<p>&nbsp;First, sending the right signal through carbon pricing.
+<p>First, sending the right signal through carbon pricing.
 As we announced
 earlier, we have increased the carbon tax to 45 dollars per tonne this year.</p>
 <p>As the world decarbonises, businesses and economies that are more emissions-intensive